redhat-openstack/website/source/networking/using-gre-tenant-networks.html.md

 `# openstack-config --set /etc/quantum/plugins/openvswitch/ovs_quantum_plugin.ini OVS local_ip `<IP address>
       # service quantum-openvswitch-agent restart

+## MTU

+When using GRE, set the MTU in the Guest to 1400, this will allow for the GRE header and no packet fragmentation.

+## Offloading

+You should turn offloading such as TSO and GRO off on the instance physical machine for traffic to work.

+This can be done with this command (replace ethX with your physical network interface name):

+      ethtool -K ethX tso off gro off

+You can modify the network script for this change to apply on startup:

+      /etc/sysconfig/network-scripts/ifcfg-eth0
+      ETHTOOL_OPTS="-K ${DEVICE} tso off gro off"

 ## Additional Configuration

 On each node, be sure to specify the local IP address of the network interface over which the GRE tunnel traffic should be routed.
 Also make sure that each node's routing table is configured so that outgoing traffic to the other nodes' specified local IP addresses uses the desired interface.
 Production deployments would likely use a high bandwidth network interface and switch, with a dedicated subnet, for GRE traffic.
 For non-production deployments, each host's main (and probably only) IP address will suffice.